ypaulsen/Integral-Fun/README.md

 # Integral-Fun
-Some fun with computationl Calculus in R
+Some computationl Calculus in R

 This is just a few quick examples of how R can be used to perform calculus that would be unapproachable or impossible by more conventional methods.